-3. Unfold Machine into Field Position
+3 Unfold Machine into Field Position

-- I. Remove wing transport pins from wings and place into holder holes. - II.
-Slightly raise the transport cylinders (#4) to remove pressure from wings from transport rest.
-DO NOT fully extend cylinders at this point. - III.
-Extend wing cylinders (#3) to unfold wings.
-When last wheel touches ground place wing cylinders in float. - IV.
-With wings fully opened and wing cylinders in float, extend transport cylinders (#4) to lower machine fully to the ground.
-When machine is completely on the ground place transport cylinders into float position.
+- Remove wing transport pins from wings and place into holder holes. Ι. - II.
+Extend transport cylinders (#4) to lower machine fully to the ground.
+When machine is completely on the ground place transport cylinder into float position.

-Before operating machine MAKE SURE both wing cylinders (#3) and transport cylinders (#4) are in FLOAT position or damage to cylinders or machine may occur.
+Before operating machine MAKE SURE transport cylinder (#4) is in FLOAT position or damage to cylinders or machine may occur.